chouseknecht/symfony-mariadb-nginx/README.md

 ### Load the database

-If you're running the demo app, you can load the sample data similar to what you did previously in the [production build step](#production-build), except this time we'll use the `oc` command.
+If you're running the demo app, you can load the sample data similar to what you did previously, except this time we'll use the `oc` command.
 Start by getting the name of the *nginx* pod:

 ```
 # List all pods in the project